mkitt/gridzzly/Readme.md

 ## Usage
 Gridzzly fills the parent container with a grid.

-As fixed grid over the entire page:
+As a fixed grid over the entire page:

 ```js
 <main style={{ position: 'relative' }}>